houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Informally, a language denoting mechanism is a well-defined system for denoting a class of languages.

 For our current purposes, we'll say that a system consists of well-defined instances.
-In particular, there are strict, rigorous and exhaustive rules governing these instances.
+In particular, there are rigorous rules governing these instances.
 As a rough example, we may consider the different types behind Python as a well-defined system.
 Its instances are valid Python types like `bool` or `str`.
-Each instance is governed by strict, rigorous and exhaustive rules - the `for` keyword cannot be a Python type.
+Each instance is governed by rigorous rules - the `for` keyword cannot be a Python type.
 Moreover, each instance must denote a language (a set of strings).
 For example, syntactically, the `bool` type denotes `'True'` and `'False'`.
 Naturally, a language denoting mechanism denotes the class of all languages denoted by its instances.

 In summary, a language denoting mechanism must satisfy the following properties: